therearedoors/ood-refactoring/README.md

 * Rename Method - Rename an existing method
 * Rename Variable - Rename an existing variable

+See https://refactoring.com/catalog/ for examples of some of these refactorings.

 ## Exercise Part 2
 Take the list of refactorings from the previous step and apply these to the Cinema class wherever you identified a code smell.
 Remember: